Three Luggage Setups We’ve Actually Used for Two-Up Touring

 1. Backrest Clearance

-If a bag interferes with the OEM rider backrest, it’s out.
-Comfort on a long two-up motorcycle ride isn’t negotiable.
-The bag needs to sit securely without pushing forward or changing my passangers posture.
+If a bag interferes with the rider backrest, it’s out.
+On a long two-up ride, comfort isn’t up for debate.
+The bag can’t push forward or mess with my passenger’s posture.

 2. Easy Access at Fuel Stops

-We don’t want to unstrap half the bike just to grab a hoodie or rain layer.
-Quick-access pockets and smart compartment layout matter more than raw capacity.
+We’re not unstrapping half the bike just to grab a hoodie or a rain layer.
+Quick-access pockets matter more than bragging about how many liters a bag holds.

 3. Secure Mounting on a Luggage Rack

-With a King HD rack and no tour pack, mounting stability is critical.
-If straps loosen or the bag shifts at highway speeds, you’ll feel it immediately — and so will your passenger.
+With a King HD rack and no tour pack, the bag has to stay put.
+If straps loosen or it starts shifting at highway speeds, you’ll feel it immediately — and so will your passenger.

 4. Realistic Capacity for 2–5 Nights